The truth about teens, social media and the mental health crisis

 A seismic change in how teens spend their time

+"Now, in the most recent data, 22% of 10th grade girls spend seven or more hours a day on social media," Twenge says, which means many teenage girls are doing little else than sleeping, going to school and engaging with social media.

 Not surprisingly, all this screen time has cut into many kids' sleep time.
-Between 2010 and 2021, the percentage of 10th and 12th graders, who slept seven or fewer hours each night, rose from a third to nearly one half.
+Between 2010 and 2021, the percentage of 10th and 12th graders who slept seven or fewer hours each night rose from a third to nearly one-half.
 "That's a big jump," Twenge says.
-"Kids in that age group are supposed to sleep 9 hours a night.
+"Kids in that age group are supposed to sleep nine hours a night.
 So less than seven hours is a really serious problem."

 On its own, sleep deprivation can cause mental health issues.
 "Sleep is absolutely crucial for physical health and for mental health.
 Not getting enough sleep is a major risk factor for anxiety and depression and self-harm," she explains.
 Unfortunately, all of those mental health problems have continued to rise since Twenge first sounded the alarm six years ago.